vlandrei/NimbusRT/README.md

+## This fork aims to enable NimbusRT on Ubuntu.
+See branch `st-ubuntu-20-04` for latest changes.
 # NimbusRT

 NimbusRT is a ray launching-based tool for radio channel characterization, which utilizes point clouds as the intersection geometry.
 It computes paths consisting of specular reflections and diffractions between a set of transmitters and receivers.